ray-project/ray/doc/source/serve/app-builder-guide.md

 ### Multiple parametrized applications using the same builder

-Application builders can be used to run multiple applications with the same code but different parameters.
+You can use application builders to run multiple applications with the same code but different parameters.
 For example, multiple applications may share preprocessing and HTTP handling logic but use many different trained model weights.
 The same application builder `import_path` can take different arguments to define multiple applications as follows: